TheKhafre/alx-backend-user-data/0x01-Basic_authentication/README.md

 # Basic authentication
+Oluwatobiloba Ezekiel

-This project contains tasks for learning to authenticate a user using the Basic authentication scheme.
+This project deals with authentication using the Basic authentication scheme.

 ## Tasks To Complete